MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/nested-virtualization.md

 | [HvCallFlushGuestPhysicalAddressSpace](hypercalls/HvCallFlushGuestPhysicalAddressSpace.md)      | invalidates cached L2 GPA to GPA mappings within a second level address space.   |
 | [HvCallFlushGuestPhysicalAddressList](hypercalls/HvCallFlushGuestPhysicalAddressList.md)  | invalidates cached GVA / L2 GPA to GPA mappings within a portion of a second level address space.    |

+On AMD platforms, all TLB entries are architecturally tagged with an ASID (address space identifier).
+Invalidation of the ASID causes all TLB entires associated with the ASID to be invalidated.
+The nested hypervisor can optionally opt into an "enlightened TLB" by setting EnlightnedNptTlb to "1" in [HV_SVM_ENLIGHTENED_VMCB_FIELDS](datatypes/HV_SVM_ENLIGHTENED_VMCB_FIELDS.md).
+If the nested hypervisor opts into the enlightenment, ASID invalidations just flush TLB entires derived from first level address translation (i.e. the virtual address space).
+To flush TLB entries derived from the nested page table (NPT) and force the L0 hypervisor to rebuild shadow page tables, the HvCallFlushGuestPhysicalAddressSpace or HvCallFlushGuestPhysicalAddressList hypercalls must be used.

 ## Nested Virtualization Exceptions

-The L1 hypervisor can opt in to combining virtualization exceptions in the page fault exception class.
+On Intel platforms. the L1 hypervisor can opt in to combining virtualization exceptions in the page fault exception class.
 The L0 hypervisor advertises support for this enlightment in the Hypervisor Nested Virtualization Features CPUID leaf.

 This enlightenment can be enabled by setting VirtualizationException to “1” in [HV_NESTED_ENLIGHTENMENTS_CONTROL](datatypes/HV_NESTED_ENLIGHTENMENTS_CONTROL.md) data structure in the Virtual Processor Assist Page.